foetje/Sword-Ramdomizer/README.md

 # Sword-Ramdomisator
-An easy way of randomising a weapon
+An easy way of randomising a weapon and its scor